The HP Community is here for you.

 2) Do not delete the D: Recovery partition. ( that way you can always easily revert to Vista Only)

-If your problem is solved or your question answered by a particular post, please click the Accepted Solution button in that post.
+If your problem is solved or question answered, please click the Accepted Solution button in that post.

 06-29-2009 08:27 PM